sreeram2001/sreeram2001/README.md

  ✨ About Me ✨

 - 🔭 I’m currently working on data science
-- 🌱 I’m currently learning data structures and Algorithms
+- 🌱 I’m currently learning Data structures and Algorithms
 - 👯 I’m looking to collaborate on Machine Learning
-- 🤔 I’m looking for help with ReactJS
-- 💬 Ask me about web development and python programming
+- 💬 Ask me about full-stack development, UI/UX and Machine Learning

 - 📫 How to reach me: ...